August 28, 2017 |

 Through collaborative work with local governments, TPL helps cities build green infrastructure with an emphasis on climate change resilience.
-Projects might include new trails and transit lines, shade mitigation to reduce heat islands, parkland and playgrounds that double as flood-reducers, and shoreline parks that protect coastal cities from sea level rise.
+Projects might include new trails and transit lines, tree canopy to increase shade and reduce heat islands, parkland and playgrounds that double as flood-reducers, and shoreline parks that protect coastal cities from sea level rise.

 Just a few years into recovery from Hurricane Katrina, New Orleans became one of the first TPL Climate Smart Cities partnerships.
 Causing more than 1,800 deaths and $125 billion in damage, Katrina was a harbinger of the disruptive weather events that would increase with climate change.

 As the city prioritized improving climate resilience, TPL facilitated the creation of “green schoolyards,” replacing concrete surfaces prone to flooding with gardens of native plants that absorb rainfall and runoff.
 Several other interventions, including wetlands restoration and stormwater catchment basins, also addressed flood concerns while increasing open space access for neighborhoods that did not previously have it.

 The New Orleans collaboration set a Climate Smart precedent for encouraging data-driven solutions.
 TPL developed Climate Smart Cities New Orleans, a GIS-based tool to plan and implement projects.
 Climate Smart Cities New Orleans stores and integrates location-specific datasets, and projects them as layers on a smart map.
 For New Orleans, this included flood data, public health and household income information, and a map layer of green space access across the city.